thom4parisot/thom4.net/source/_posts/2016/shame.md

 # The *Boy World*

 There are a lot of conversations going on about feminism.
 At the same time, I raise some concerns about *masculinism*. *Equitism*.
-I feel as ashamed by [*debates* about burkini](https://www.theguardian.com/world/2016/aug/24/french-police-make-woman-remove-burkini-on-nice-beach) than by advertisement showing a patriarchal representation of families.
+I feel as ashamed by [*debates* about burkini](https://www.theguardian.com/world/2016/aug/24/french-police-make-woman-remove-burkini-on-nice-beach) than by an advertisement showing a patriarchal representation of families.

 > Our conversation helped me put words to my strong belief that feminism is not just about equality for women, but also about the fight to liberate both men and women from our gender straightjackets.
 > Until both men and women are allowed to be *who we are* rather than *who we are supposed to be*, it will be impossible to achieve freedom and equality.